jazzband/django-rest-knox/docs/settings.md

 ## SALT_LENGTH
 This is the length of the [salt][salt] that will be stored in the database for each token.

+## MIN_REFRESH_INTERVAL
+This is the minimun time in seconds before the token expiricy is updated.

 [salt]: https://en.wikipedia.org/wiki/Salt_(cryptography)